 When a person is afraid of having a panic attack, he/she may avoid personal and romantic relationships altogether.
 This causes them to avoid social situations.
 In some cases, they push people away because they feel like they will judge them.
 When this becomes a habit, they will likely date less or be left alone.
 This will, in turn, make them feel extremely lonely.

 Panic disorder may make you fearful of going out of your house or enjoying normal activities with your family.
 You are afraid of their safety as well as yours for unjustified reasons.
 Imagine not being able to accompany your spouse for dinner for fear of an attack?
-The sad reality is that you will continue to be a victim of the panic disorder until you decide to take control of the situation.
+The sad reality is that you will continue to be a victim of panic until you decide to take control of the situation.

 Another area that is likely to suffer as a result of panic disorder is productivity and relationships at work.
 People who have experienced a panic attack in the past will fear that an episode will occur when they are with their workmates.
 They fear that their colleagues will judge them as being weak.
 Ironically, most of the people who suffer from panic attacks are usually high achievers.
 They always strive for perfection, so they are not necessarily weak.
 The fear of attack may also make them avoid some phobias like driving in traffic.
 This means that attending work will be a struggle.